-What We Do: Our mission is to provide joy, companionship and quality of life to Residents in Long Term Care and Retirement Facilities.
+What We Do: Our mission is to bring joy, companionship, and quality of life to residents of nursing homes.

 How: Over 300 volunteers provide one-to-one visitation, assist with group activities such as cards, crafts, bingo, and pet and music therapies.
 There is never a fee for our services.

-During the Easter season, bunnies are taken to area nursing homes to let residents know they are not forgotten.
-Our annual holiday gift drive, Hearts of Gold strives to provide a meaningful Christmas gift to every resident in every facility we serve.
-Gift ideas include pajamas, robes, slippers, lap robes, etc. For many residents, especially those with no family, these may be the only new items they receive that year
+Our annual holiday gift drive, Hearts of Gold strives to provide a meaningful Christmas gift to the residents in every facility we serve.
+Gift ideas include sweat suits, pajamas, socks, house shoes, etc. For many residents, especially those with no family, these may be the only new items they receive that year.

 Where We Serve: